drivendataorg/clog-loss-alzheimers-research/README.md

 ## What's in this Repository

 This repository contains code from winning competitors in the [Clog Loss: Advance Alzheimer’s Research with Stall Catchers](https://www.drivendata.org/competitions/65/clog-loss-alzheimers-research/) DrivenData challenge.
+Code for all winning solutions are open source under the MIT License.

 **Winning code for other DrivenData competitions is available in the [competition-winners repository](https://github.com/drivendataorg/competition-winners).**